 Kindergarten Screening is held each spring for the following year's students.
 Prospective kindergarten students are screened for vision, hearing, height, weight, and school readiness using the Developmental Indicators for the Assessment of Learning-4 (DIAL-4) screening instrument.
 Parents should bring copies of the student's birth certificate, social security card, and immunization records to complete the enrollment forms.
-Students must be five years of age before August 1 in order to attend school the following year.
+Students MUST be five years of age BEFORE August 1st in order to attend school the following year.
+Students MUST be fully potty trained.